Yesterday I wrote:

 The second purpose of the exercise is to shed light on some ticklish questions.
 What is the relationship between wealth and happiness?
 And what is the significance of relative poverty?
 Mr Banks makes $521 a month in a country where median male earnings are $3,400 a month.
 Dr Kabamba earns $600 a month in a country where most people grow their own food and hardly ever see a bank note.
 The two men's experiences could hardly be less similar.
 But which of the two would one expect to be happier?

 Here I would interject that the income distribution in the Roman Empire almost certainly looked like the poor nation distribution on this chart.
-James Jeffers ranks the social classes of Jesus day in this order.
+James Jeffers ranks the social classes of Jesus' day in this order.
 (1)

 Senatorial – Approximately 300 families.
 Had to have an estate of at least 250,000 denarii (About one day’s wages; say $50 in USAmerica today.)
 Two senators are known to have had estates of 100 million denarii, which was equal to about one year’s income for the entire empire.